zenith-john/zenith-john.github.io/content/post/Mathematical_Physics_Seminar_2024_Autumn.md

 Nantao Zhang(张南涛)

-You may join with following QR code or contact me by email znt21 (at) mails.tsinghua.edu.cn.
+You may join by contacting me by email znt21 (at) mails.tsinghua.edu.cn.